Notice regarding the quality of machine translation

 This information must be displayed in a visible and readable way on the company's premises if it receives customers.
 If the service is offered at the venue of the intervention, this information must be presented to the client prior to any work in a written document.

-To go further Article 2 of the March 2, 1990 Order on the Advertising of The Prices of Troubleshooting, Repair and Maintenance Services in the Building and Home Equipment Sector.
+For further information: Article 2 of the March 2, 1990 Order on the Advertising of The Prices of Troubleshooting, Repair and Maintenance Services in the Building and Home Equipment Sector.

 Obligation to make a note